The Mondaloy File

 Did Freddy Snyder actually complete the hunter safety course cited in the dismissal of his charges?

 Charges dismissed under CA Penal Code 1385 eleven days before Grillmair's murder.
-California Department of Fish and Wildlife maintains provider records.
+California DFW maintains provider records.

 05